Kiss Tomorrow Goodbye (True Detective): Critical reviews

 Derek Lawrence of Entertainment Weekly wrote, "You waited three-plus years for more True Detective, so the good people at HBO made sure you didn't have to wait another week for a second episode!
 After starting the season with an intriguing mystery, the HBO series slows down and takes a step back with the next installment, 'Kiss Tomorrow Goodbye.'"
-Amy Glynn of Paste gave the episode a 8.5 out of 10 and wrote, "In the development of dementia, there is sometimes a silver lining, in that losing your memory can release you from memories you wish you didn’t have.
+Amy Glynn of Paste gave the episode an 8.5 out of 10 and wrote, "In the development of dementia, there is sometimes a silver lining, in that losing your memory can release you from memories you wish you didn't have.
 It can occasion a sort of beneficent calm as the person loses track of old resentments and grudges.
-That tranquility comes at a huge price, but for some people it’s part of the story.
-Wayne Hays isn’t there yet.
+That tranquility comes at a huge price, but for some people it's part of the story.
+Wayne Hays isn't there yet.
 He still remembers too much."

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "If season one was the stunning debut album and season two the alienating second-album experiment that didn't quite work out but inspired passionate defenders, season three plays — at least in these first two episodes — like a band trying to remind fans why they fell in love with them in the first place."
 Tony Sokol of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "This is a great follow-up to the opening, the audience is fully committed to this crime."